SAP-samples/partner-reference-application/Tutorials/22-Multi-Tenancy-Prepare-Deployment.md

 	  >
 	  > For example: For the multi-tenant Poetry Slam Manager delivered by SAP, it could be `sap-psm-mt`.

+2. Choose *Create*.

-2. Create a space and enter a name, for example, `app` as *Space Name*.
+3. Create a space and enter a name, for example, `app` as *Space Name*.

-3. Keep the standard roles and add Cloud Foundry org members and Cloud Foundry space members.
+4. Keep the standard roles and add [Cloud Foundry org members](https://help.sap.com/docs/btp/sap-business-technology-platform/add-org-members-using-cockpit) and [Cloud Foundry space members](https://help.sap.com/docs/btp/sap-business-technology-platform/add-space-members-using-cockpit).

 ### Create a SAP HANA Cloud Database

 1. In the SAP BTP cockpit (provider subaccount), in the left navigation pane, go to *Cloud Foundry* and *Spaces*.
 Open the desired space.
 2. Go to SAP HANA Cloud.
 3. To create an SAP HANA Cloud database,
-	1. Choose *CF Organization + Space*.
+	- Choose *CF Organization + Space*.
-	2. As *Instance Name*, enter `poetryslams-db`.
+	- As *Instance Name*, enter `poetryslams-db`.
-	3. Enter a password.
+	- Enter a password.
-	4. Choose *Create* and save your changes.
+	- Choose *Create* and save your changes.

-You have now successfully prepared your provider account for deployment and can now [enhance the one-off application for multi-tenancy](./23-Multi-Tenancy-Develop-Sample-Application.md).
+You have now successfully prepared your provider account for deployment.
+Afterwards, you can directly clone this repository into your *Dev Space* to deploy and run the multi-tenant application.
+Alternatively, you can create the application manually from scratch.
+Both variants are described in the section [Enhance the One-Off Application for Multitenancy](./23-Multi-Tenancy-Develop-Sample-Application.md).